Seeking Consensus on Subspaces in Federated Principal Component Analysis: Projection Splitting Model

-In this model, the set of variables is $( \{X_i\}_{i = 1}^d, Z )$ and $f_i$ is defined in \cref{def:sum_fi}.
+In this model, the set of variables is $( \{X_i\}_{i = 1}^d, Z )$ and $f_i$ is defined in \eqref{def:sum_fi}.
 When an ADMM scheme is applied to this model, the subproblems corresponding to the local variables can all be solved simultaneously and distributively.
-This type of variable-splitting schemes, referred to as consensus problems in \cite{Boyd2011}, is essentially what was used by a recent distributed algorithm called D-PCA \cite{Schizas2015}, which will be used in our numerical comparison.

-However, we observe that the equalizing constraints in \cref{eq:opt-var} require that all local variables $\{X_i\}$ must be equal to each other.
-In other words, model \cref{eq:opt-var} dictates that every node must find exactly the same orthonormal basis for the optimal subspace, which is of course extremely demanding but totally unnecessary.
-Under such severely restrictive constraints, a consensus is much harder to reach than when each node is allowed to find its own orthonormal basis, independent of each other.
+However, we observe that the equalizing constraints in \eqref{eq:opt-var} require that all local variables $\{X_i\}_{i = 1}^d$ must be equal to each other.
+In other words, model \eqref{eq:opt-var} dictates that every client must find exactly the same orthonormal basis for the optimal subspace, which is of course extremely demanding but totally unnecessary.
+Under such severely restrictive constraints, a consensus is much harder to reach than when each client is allowed to find its own orthonormal basis, independent of each other.

-To relax the restrictive equalizing constraints in \cref{eq:opt-var}, we propose a new splitting scheme that equalizes subspaces spanned by local variables instead of the local variables (matrices) themselves.
-For this purpose, we replace the equalizing constraints in \cref{eq:opt-var} by $X_iX_i\zz = ZZ\zz$ for $\iid$.
+To relax the restrictive equalizing constraints in \eqref{eq:opt-var}, we propose a new splitting scheme that equalizes subspaces spanned by local variables instead of the local variables (matrices) themselves.
+For this purpose, we replace the equalizing constraints in \eqref{eq:opt-var} by $X_iX_i\zz = ZZ\zz$ for $\iid$.
 Since both sides of the equations are orthogonal projections (recall $X_i, Z \in \stiefel$), we call our new splitting scheme \textit{projection splitting}.
-The resulting projection-splitting model is
+The resulting projection splitting model is as follows.

-For ease of reference, we will call the constraints in \cref{eq:opt-ps} \textit{subspace constraints}.
-Obviously, these constraints are nonlinear and the optimization model \cref{eq:opt-ps} is nonconvex.
-Conceptually, subspace constraints are easier to satisfy than the variable-splitting constraints $X_i=Z$.
+For ease of reference, we will call the constraints in \eqref{eq:opt-ps} \textit{subspace constraints}.
+Obviously, these constraints are nonlinear and the optimization model \eqref{eq:opt-ps} is nonconvex.
+Conceptually, subspace constraints are easier to satisfy than the variable splitting constraints $X_i = Z$.
 Computationally, however, subspace constraints do come with additional difficulties.
-Since $X_iX_i\zz = ZZ\zz$ are large-size, $n\times n$ matrix equations (compared to $n\times p$ in $X_i=Z$), their corresponding Lagrangian multipliers are also large-size, $n\times n$ matrices.
+Since $X_iX_i\zz = ZZ\zz$ are large-size, $n\times n$ matrix equations (compared to $n\times p$ in $X_i = Z$), their corresponding Lagrangian multipliers are also large-size, $n\times n$ matrices.
 How to treat such large-size multiplier matrices is a critical algorithmic issue that must be effectively addressed.

-\subsection{Existence of low-rank multipliers}
+\subsection{Existence of Low-rank Multipliers}